michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 10. Neither murmur you, as some of them murmured, and perished by the hand of the destroyer.

-11. For all these which happened to them were unto us an example, and were written for our instruction, upon whom come the ends of the world.Trostius and Gutbir read, " The end of the worlds, or ages."
+11. For all these which happened to them were unto us an example, and were written for our instruction, upon whom come the ends of the world.

 12. Whoever then thinketh he standeth, let him beware that he fall not.

 13. Temptation cometh not (upon) you but what cometh on mankind; but faithful is Aloha, who will not permit you to be tempted more than you are able, but will make to your temptation a departure, that you may be able to endure.

-14. WHEREFORE, my beloved, flee from the worshipOr, service. of idols.
+14. WHEREFORE, my beloved, flee from the worship

 15. As to the wise I speak; judge what I say.